Handcrafted All-Natural Solid Wood Creations

 Collection and drying

 The wood that serves as the base material for the sculptures is acquired by trees that were previously harvested or downed by natural disasters.
-The artist personally forages these pieces throughout the South Florida area and repurposes them for use in his sculptures.
+The artist forages these pieces throughout the South Florida area and repurposes them for his sculptures.
 These locally sourced woods come from a variety of plants, and include mahogany, tropical almond, wild tamarind, Indian rosewood, and Governor plum, among others.
-The unique variety of wood allows for each piece to be truly durable, unique, and one of a kind.
+Then each raw material is cleaned, trimmed, labeled and prepared for the drying process.

-After collection, the wood is cleaned, trimmed, labeled, and prepared for the first drying stage.
-After a few years, the dried wood is now ready for the next step of this lengthy process.
-Each individual wood piece is shaped using a lathe, a machining tool that performs different functions, including rotating the raw wood into a cylindrical form.
-Each cylinder of wood is labeled and dated, and the drying process continues for approximately three more years.
-After the long and patient wait, the raw solid wood is finally ready to be turned into a sculpture.
+The wood is ready for the next step after a few years in this drying stage.
+Each individual wood material is shaped using a lathe, a machining tool that performs different functions including rotating it into a cylindrical form.
+Each cylinder of wood is labeled and dated and continues the drying process for approximately three more years before it is ready to be turned into a sculpture.

 Painting & Finishing